Board Appointments - CALL FOR expressions of interest (EOI's)

 • Play a key role in guiding the strategic direction of WestCycle

-• Contribute to our effort to grow cycling as a safe, enjoyable and viable mode of transport in WA
+• Contribute to our effort to grow rising as a safe, enjoyable and viable mode of transport in WA

 • Provide strategic insights and innovative thinking to help us expand our reach and adapt to new opportunities